Configuration with Rules

 have a browser running or any application making extensive use of JIT.
 So the following example

-can be used as a base for a custom configuration to observe unknown mprotect_exec
+can be used as a base for a custom configuration to observe unknown mprotect_exec events.

 name: log.mprotect_exec